tine312MemberFebruary 19, 2013 at 5:42 amPost count: 3

 In general, the increase of a scoliosis is not related to trauma with two exceptions.
 If there was a fracture associated with the trauma, this can increase a scoliosis curve (measured by two angulated endplates-the Cobb method).
 If there is pain associated with the trauma (disc herniation or such), the curve can increase from antalgia (pain that causes adaptation of the spine to compensate for the curve).

 Dr. CorenmanPLEASE REMEMBER, THIS FORUM IS MEANT TO PROVIDE GENERAL INFORMATION ON SPINE ANATOMY, CONDITIONS AND TREATMENTS.
-TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.tine312MemberFebruary 24, 2013 at 5:01 amPost count: 1
+TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.If this forum has helped you, please let Dr. Corenman know!tine312MemberFebruary 24, 2013 at 5:01 amPost count: 3

 A scoliosis can be present but not symptomatic.
 An accident can cause new symptoms that would not be present from the asymptomatic scoliosis.
 The scoliosis curve progressing without pain provocation (antalgia) or from fracture has not been noted in the literature or by my personal clinical experience.